nondejus/AwesomeUnityCommunity/README.md

 * [RectTransformEditor](https://github.com/Syy9/RectTransformEditor "") - Custom RectTransform Editor.
 * [BGC Tools](https://github.com/UCRBrainGameCenter/BGC_Tools "") - A collection of useful Unity Tools and scripts developed at the UC Riverside Brain Game Center.
 * [Unity3DTiles](https://github.com/NASA-AMMOS/Unity3DTiles "") - A 3D Tiles implementation in Unity.
+* [BlendShapeBuilder](https://github.com/flammpfeil/BlendShapeBuilder "") - Tweak vertices and generate blend shapes in Unity.
+* [AbilityDesigner](https://github.com/NoxNorthwind/AbilityDesigner "") - A plugin which gives you a dynamic, extendable and user friendly tool for the creation of abilities in games.

 ## :electric_plug: Plugins <a name="plugins"></a>